jvmvik/jspl/README.md

 This project does not provide any advanced JSP tag. underscore.
 Compliant with Express.
 Add the tag include for HTML fragment.

+Motivation
+---

+I do not like Jade or whatever short HTML template engine.
+I understand why it's a good solution for basic website.
+But it does not mix well with complex HTML + Javascript Framework like AngularJS.
+Also, I think software developer should generally minimize the number of transformation that must be done to produce an output.

 Roadmap
 ---
  * Improve syntax error message